kubafila/forest-dimension-creator/README.md

 ```

 ## Live
-Ypu se see it live at [kubafila.github.io/forest-dimension-creator](https://kubafila.github.io/forest-dimension-creator/)
+You can see it live at [kubafila.github.io/forest-dimension-creator](https://kubafila.github.io/forest-dimension-creator/).